toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 ## Replication protocol
-(Implemented by service client and service host inbound queueing logic)
+(Implemented by service client and service host inbound queuing logic)

  * Request from client is forwarded to owner/leader node.
 If on the same node, request is queued and dispatched to service instance
  * If request was forwarded and node fails to respond (fails with I/O error to request times out):